Gentleness

 Gentleness is a personal quality which can be part of one's character.
-It consists in kindness, consideration and amiability.
+It consists of kindness, consideration, and amiability.

 Aristotle used it in a technical sense as the virtue that strikes the mean with regard to anger: being too quick to anger is a vice, but so is being detached in a situation where anger is appropriate; justified and properly focused anger is named mildness or gentleness.

 Gentleness is not passive; it requires a resistance to brutality.
-Gentleness does not submit to tyranny, but it responds with a tender awareness of others’ experiences and pain.
+Gentleness does not submit to tyranny, but it responds with a tender awareness of others' experiences and pain.

-Bryant McGil suggested we act with gentleness when we release ourselves from our wants and want from others, such as wanting others to mind read us, have their attention, expecting continued agreement and always pleasing us; “When you focus on want, you become an endless cycle of wants.
-To get, simply release, and then gently invite.”.
-We feel we know more about what we like about our partner, and make effort to know more about it.